 While both muscle and skin tissue contusions cause pain, muscle tissue contusions are usually more painful, especially if they affect a muscle that you can’t avoid using.

-Many things can cause a soft tissue contusion, from bumping into something to a twisted ankle.
-You might also notice one after having blood drawn or receiving intravenous medication.
+Many things can cause a soft tissue contusion — from bumping into the table to twisting your ankle.
+You may also notice one after having your blood drawn or receiving intravenous (IV) medications.

-Most contusions simply require time to heal.
 Soft tissue contusions can take anywhere from a few days to a couple of weeks to heal.
-Bone contusions take a bit longer — usually one to two months — depending on how severe the injury is.
+Bone contusions may take longer — usually a couple of months — depending on how severe the injury is.

-As you recover, you can follow the RICE protocol to help manage your symptoms.
-RICE stands for:
+For either type of bruise, you can use the RICE protocol as you recover to help manage your symptoms.

 - Rest.
 Rest the area whenever possible.